March 27, 2026

 Australia is already experiencing the impacts of climate change, including more frequent and intense heatwaves, bushfires, droughts, floods and coastal erosion.
 In response, governments, businesses, community organisations and research institutions are taking action to adapt to a changing climate.
 Understanding the scale, type and distribution of these actions is critical to tracking national progress and identifying gaps, opportunities and emerging trends.

-The State of Climate Change Adaptation in Australia report provides a national snapshot of adaptation activity across the country, drawing on data from the Australian Adaptation Database.
-This report presents the findings from the initial release of the database, covering the period from April 2025 to January 2026.
-The following reports will be released quarterly.
+With the National Adaptation Plan released last year, the State of Climate Change Adaptation in Australia report provides a timely snapshot of where Australia stands.
+As the Australian Adaptation Database continues to expand and quarterly reports track trends, we will gain a clearer picture of what is changing.
+An understanding that is key to delivering long-term, effective adaptation.
+This report presents findings from the initial release of the database, covering the period April 2025 to January 2026.
+Updated reports will be released on a quarterly basis.

 About the Australian Adaptation Database